Syzygy Filtrations of Cyclic Nakayama Algebras: Applications of Syzygy Filtered Algebras

 \begin{corollary} If $\Lambda$ is Gorenstein with infinite global dimension, then $\gordim\Lambda$ is even. \end{corollary}

-Gorenstein properties of Nakayama algebras were studied in the paper of Ringel \cite{ringel2013gorenstein}.
-Proposition 6 of the same work states that under some conditions, Gorenstein dimension is an even number.
-Above corollary can be viewed as a generalization of it.
+Gorenstein properties of Nakayama algebras were studied by Ringel in \cite{ringel2013gorenstein}.
+In proposition 6 of the same work, it is stated that Gorenstein dimension is an even number under some conditions on the lengths of modules.
+The corollary above extends this result.